 For immediate assistance during an emergency, dial 911.
-The operators speak Spanish, however it is recommended to ask if they have anyone that speaks English on the staff.
+While operators speak Spanish, you may request staff that speaks English to assist you.

 +593-2-398-5000 (U.S. Embassy Quito)